Our new and improved Twos are here! At 23.5 oz, the new Two is streamlined for the 2022 hiking season and ready to ship ASAP.

 The Two has space for two and can keep you dry without weighing you down.
 Features include factory-taped seams, reflective pull-outs, robust zippers, and fully-rigged lines.
 Easy to set up, rugged, spacious and less than 2lbs.
 Both sides have doors for easy access and maximum ventilation.

-Bundle Discount: Order a One, Two, or Solo Tarp, and get an additional 10% off an UberLite pad, or Vesper quilt!
+Bundle Discount: Order a One, Two, or a Tarp, and get an additional 10% off an UberLite pad or Vesper quilt!

 (includes factory-taped seams and lines attached)

-Tent body and floor Custom 10D Nylon SIL/UTS fabric waterproof to at least 1800mm
+Tent body Custom 10D Nylon Ripstop SIL/PU fabric waterproof to at least 1800mm

 Guylines 1.8mm reflective nylon sheath, 1mm dyneema core

 #3 TPU Vestibule Zippers Waterproof